svlady/vacli/Readme.md

 #### There is a feature/function I desperately need.
 Can you implement it?
-As it's been already said in SUPPORT section, this code and the whole project provided as-is, as example code with no support committment.
+As it's been already said in SUPPORT section, this code and the whole project provided as-is, as example code with no support commitment.
 Nonetheless, we'll definitely review your request and as time permits we may possibly have a solution for you.